 The ISA is nicer when it comes to saving

 If you’re a first-time buyer it’s well worth checking out the new ‘Help-to-buy ISA’.
-Not only is it a tax-efficient way of saving, it’s backed by the Government, who will give you a bonus when you come to buy your home.
+Not only is it a tax-efficient way of saving, it’s backed by the Government, who will give you a bonus after the sale is completed.
 Terms and conditions apply; visit www.helptobuy.gov.uk/help-to-buy-isa to find out more.
-Even if you’re not eligible for the Help-to-buy ISA it’s still a good idea to use your standard tax-efficient ISA allowance (£15,240 in the year to 5 April 2016) before considering other savings accounts.
+Even if you’re not eligible for the Help-to-buy ISA it’s still a good idea to use your standard tax-efficient ISA allowance (£15,240 in the year to 5 April 2017; £20,000 in the year to 5 April 2018) before considering other savings accounts.

 Check your credit rating